Model order reduction for random nonlinear dynamical systems and low-dimensional representations for their quantities of interest: Model order reduction

 \subsection{Low-dimensional subspaces and approximation}

-The following derivation is applicable in the case of an arbitrary projection-based MOR as discussed in Section~\ref{sec:projection-mor}.
-The output of the ROM~(\ref{galerkin-reduced}) generates an approximation of the QoI in the original system~(\ref{dae}) by
+The following derivation is applicable in the case of any projection-based MOR as discussed in Section~\ref{sec:projection-mor}.
+The output of the ROM~(\ref{galerkin-reduced}) produces an approximation of the QoI in the original system~(\ref{dae}) by